 About chef guide

-Chef guide was started to teach people how to become more confident in your own kitchen.
-We mainly offer our services across the central belt of Scotland (Glasgow, Edinburgh and Stirling) but will do privet events across Scotland but hoping to expand further in future.
+Chef Guide was started to help people become more confident in their own kitchens.
+We primarily offer our services across the central belt of Scotland (Glasgow, Edinburgh, and Stirling), but we can also provide private events across Scotland.
+We hope to expand further in the future.

-Our focus is to offer tailored privet cooking classes that we call Masterclasses.
-This will allow you to learn right from the comfort of your own kitchen.
-You do not need to worry about not having the right equipment as our chefs will bring specialist equipment like stand mixer, suvie maker or vacuum machine if needed. we also bring all of the food needed for the class.
-Before the class we will make your own personal lesson plan in advance of the masterclass.
+Our focus is on offering tailored private cooking classes called Masterclasses.
+These classes allow you to learn right from the comfort of your own kitchen.
+You don’t need to worry about having the right equipment because our chefs will bring specialist equipment like a stand mixer, suvie maker, or vacuum machine if needed.
+We also bring all the food required for the class.
+Before the class, we’ll create a personalised lesson plan for you in advance.

-When your class is finished we do not want this to be the end of the class we will provide a handy recipe card with some top tips for you to recreate the dishes for others and hopefully make the dish a regular meal for you to enjoy.
+When your class is finished, we don’t want it to end there.
+We’ll provide a handy recipe card with some top tips for you to recreate the dishes and hopefully make them a regular part of your meals.

-when we make a class we will keep it into your skill level so you will not feel overwhelmed in the class. so if its its your first time or you are a keen cook we will teach to your skill level.
-Masterclasses are a great gift for a student, family, friend or company gift.
+When we make a class, we’ll keep it at your skill level so you won’t feel overwhelmed.
+Whether it’s your first time cooking or you’re a keen cook, we’ll teach to your skill level.
+Masterclasses are a great gift for students, families, friends, or gifts for coupes.

 IMG_3427.jpeg